anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The extreme limit of wisdom, that's what the public calls madness.
+Quote: Go for it now.
+The future is promised to no one.

-By: Jean Cocteau
+By: Wayne Dyer